cosminadrianpopescu/folder-indexer/README.md

   extension will be indexed
 * `-d`: The folder to index and watch
 * `-m`: Maximum number of results that a query will return
+* `-x`: Represents a pattern.
+If set, the files matching this patternn will be excluded from indexing
 * `-w`: This option does not take any argument.

 Usage